MrDOSmile/BoneLab-EasyModSync/README.md

 Additional Notes
 ---
-The program will always download and install the Fusion and BoneLib mods, regardless of whether they're in the mod_urls.txt file.
+The program will always download and install the Fusion and BoneLib mods, regardless of whether they're in the <PROFILE>.txt file.
 Every time you switch profiles, the Mods folder and the AppData LocalLow directory will be completely replaced with the new profile's mods to ensure only the active profile's mods are present.